the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correct an issue with event venue when saving in our WPML integration.
 Props to @dgwatkins for the fix!
 [TEC-4498]
 * Fix - Restore erroneously removed Events query filters that would result in out-of-order results.
 [TEC-4770]
 * Fix - Correctly set `found_posts` and `max_num_pages` when redirecting a query to the custom tables.
 [BTRIA-1385]
+* Fix - Avoid resetting post data in some Dive theme and plugins.
+[BTRIA-1397]
 * Tweak - Move Month View day cell class logic to a standalone function with filters.
 [TBD]
 * Tweak - Add new method: `\Tribe\Events\Views\V2\month_day_classes` [TBD]
-* Fix - Avoid resetting post data in some Dive theme and plugins.
-[BTRIA-1397]
+* Tweak - Added filter `tec_events_month_day_classes_comparison_date` to filter the date used for class determination comparisons.
+* Tweak - Added filter `tec_events_month_day_classes` to filter the actual class list before it gets passed to the template.
 * Tweak - Update the organizer website field to type URL.
 [TEC-4395]
 * Tweak - Update the venue website field to type URL.
 [TEC-4349]
 * Tweak - Add an event property for if the event is currently happening.
 [TBD]